cecat/CeC-HA-Addons/addons/yamcam3/README.md

   top_k: 10                     # Number of top scoring classes to analyze (default 10)
   log_level: DEBUG              # Default INFO.
 In order of decreasing verbosity:
                                 # DEBUG->INFO->WARNING->ERROR->CRITICAL
+  ffmpeg_debug: false           # Log ffmpeg stderr (a firehose - includes errors and info)
+                                #   Must also have log_level set to DEBUG

 mqtt:
   host: "x.x.x.x"               # Your MQTT server (commonly the IP addr of your HA server)